 These days, networks such as CNN endlessly run “news stories” with titles such as “Best cars for the super rich“.
 We have television shows where people proudly show off how wealthy they are, and it seems like Hollywood is putting out an endless parade of movies that glorify the lifestyles of the elite.
 We have hordes of motivational speakers and “life coaches” who will teach you how to be “more successful” in life, and every small movement in the stock market is carefully monitored by the mainstream news media.
 Even in the world of faith, we have an entire class of ministers known as “prosperity preachers”, and many of those ministers wear that label quite proudly.
 Increasingly the belief “greed is good” and you need more and better things is becoming pervasive in the U.S. As a society, Americans love money and possessions and they are not ashamed to admit it.
 Time Magazine published an article this year entitled “Science Proves It: Greed Is Good” and hardly anyone even raised an eyebrow.

-Is it un-American to say that someone can have too much money?
+Is someone a Socialist to say that someone can have too much money?
 That is one of the central questions posed by Generation Wealth, a documentary about society’s insatiable appetite for money.
 Director Lauren Greenfield makes the case that during the past half-century, an obsession with wealth has spread throughout the world like a virus, corrupting the American dream and putting humans on a path that undermines their own well-being.

 Where Greenfield succeeds is in her argument that the American dream has changed from working hard and getting ahead to getting rich and living glamorously.
 Interviews with Wall Street executives and bus drivers alike support her premise that society has created what Greenfield calls a “huge aspirational gap between what we want and what we can afford.”
 The rise of social media and digital entertainment have contributed to that change, Greenfield argues.